How the History of Egypt Became “Egyptology”

 History can find no greater application of mathematics than that which has gone into the study of the great pyramids of Giza.
 The same may also be said for astronomy.

 Egypt has been called “the gift of the Nile”.
 Here again, we have one of the most interesting and unique natural features found anywhere on earth.
-The people who settled here, perhaps from northern Europe of from the valleys of the Tigris and Euphrates rivers, soon discovered a land protected on the north by the Mediterranean, on the west and south by the desert and on the east by the Red Sea.
+The people who settled here, perhaps from Northern Europe or from the valleys of the Tigris and Euphrates rivers, soon discovered a land protected on the north by the Mediterranean, on the west and south by the desert and on the east by the Red Sea.
 As the river flooded each year, it brought with it a renewal of life in abundance.
 One could raise the food that they ate as well as the food for their animals and the cotton they needed there for their clothing.
 Although natural wood was in short supply, building stone was not.
 Minerals such as gold were found in abundance as well as gemstones.

 When so many of the other ancient civilizations were in constant fear of their various enemies, this was not the case in Egypt.
 Much more of their effort could be directed toward establishing their own civilization based on both abundance and tranquility.
-As a consequence, a type of practice was experienced where art and culture flourished.
+As a consequence, a type of Renaissance was experienced where art and culture flourished.
 Like any society, there was a social structure and a social hierarchy.
 There was the royalty, the nobility, the priests and scholars, the military, and the artisans.
 The vast majority of the population worked on the land.

 The Nile rose and gave life every year.
 They planted and they reaped.
 They had a very unique way of life and they thrived within its structure.
 Even to this day, we see so many examples in Egypt of that which was seen many years ago.
 As long as the Nile continues to give life to Egypt, Egypt will continue to be the gift of the Nile.